MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-buy-faqs.md

 ### What Windows version supports Windows Mixed Reality?

-**Quick Answer:** You must have Windows 10 Fall Creators Update (version 1709) or greater installed.
+**Quick Answer:** You must have Windows 10 Fall Creators Update (version 1709) or greater, or Windows 11 installed.
 Download and run [Mixed Reality Portal](https://www.microsoft.com/en-us/p/mixed-reality-portal/9ng1h8b3zc7m?activetab=pivot:overviewtab) to see if your PC is WMR ready.

 ### Does the Windows Mixed Reality platform support Rift and Vive hardware?